frankwyf/programming-project/readme.md

 ### Tests-and-submission-files
 The systme is tested uder windows and centOS(linux) virtual machine.
 The Functions can be used properly and a relevant amount of error siutuations are considered and dealt with.
 However, I found that due to the different ways of storing a .txt file, under linux OS, all the three files(book file user file, loan file) requires a "dos2unix" command to be restored in unix coding so that the fucntions can be presented properly.
 In my subbmited files, there is a folder called "linux_file" which contains three unix coding .txt files for showing the system under linux OS.

+### Reflection-and-review
+In this project, the major problem I encountered was how to use dynamic memory allocation for all aspects that require internal memory spaces.
+The other part, like how to read/write form a text file, manage user input and look up through linked lists all went relatively well.
+For testing, I encountered some problem when moving my system under a unix operating system but the problem was solved by re-saving text files as unix mode.
+A copy of those files is included in the submission, too.

+The most challenging part is dynamic memory allocation and flexibility between operating systems.
+As a beginner, I am still not very familliar with dynamic memory allocation and the minor differences between different operating systems.
+I will practice more and learn from all my previous works to improve on these two points.

 ### Git with a Git Hub repository was used for verison control in this work, the URL of the remote repository and screenshots of gits commision is presented below
 URL of git respository:https://github.com/frankwyf/programming-project.git